Cecil Augustus Motteram

-Cecil Augustus Motteram (ca.1853 – 13 June 1943) was an Australian baker, born in England, who founded Motteram biscuits, later part of Arnott-Motteram, later Arnott's biscuits.
+Cecil Augustus Motteram (1853 – 13 June 1943) was an Australian baker, born in England.
+He founded a biscuit-making enterprise in Adelaide, South Australia, first known as Motteram & Williamson, then Motteram & Sons, which was later taken over by Arnott's and renamed Arnott's-Motteram.
+The company, through various mergers and acquisitions, was the precursor to Arnott's Biscuits.

-History
+Early years

-C. A. Motteram was born in London, third son of solicitor John Philip Motteram (ca.1817 – 23 April 1890), who emigrated to Australia in 1858 on the Tornado and had a practice in Bendigo, or Sandhurst as it was then known.
-He was for two years assistant librarian at the Bendigo Mechanics Institute, then in 1873 moved to South Australia, where he was employed by the Aerated Bread Company.
-By 1881 he was the company's manager; the company's products included Pilot Bread, Cabin Bread, Adelaide biscuits, Abernethy biscuits, Arrowroot biscuits and Bush biscuits to mention a few.
+Cecil Augustus Motteram was born in 1853 in London, England, the third son of solicitor John Philip Motteram (ca.1817 – 23 April 1890).
+The family emigrated to Australia in 1858 on the Tornado and John Motteram established a practice in Bendigo (then known as Sandhurst) in the colony of Victoria.

+Cecil Motteram studied law and entered practice with his father for a while after completing his education, but left the practice to become assistant librarian at the Bendigo Mechanics Institute, where he stayed for two years.

+Career

+Motteram moved to the colony of South Australia in 1873, where he was employed by the Aerated Bread Company on Waymouth Street, in Adelaide city centre.

+By 1881 he was the company's manager.
+The company's products included Pilot Bread, Cabin Bread, Adelaide biscuits, Abernethy biscuits, Arrowroot biscuits, and Bush Biscuits.

-In 1892 Motteram and fellow-employee engineer Edward Williamson (ca.1864 – 27 July 1927) took over its operation and as Motteram & Williamson bought the business in 1894, and soon became the leading biscuit manufacturer in the State.
+In 1892 Motteram and fellow-employee engineer Edward Williamson (c.1864 – 27 July 1927) took over its operation, and as Motteram & Williamson bought the business in 1894.

+In 1909 Motteram left to start his own company, opening a new factory at the western end of Grote Street in 1910.
+His son, Walter Motteram, joined him after a period of studying biscuit manufacture in England, the business was renamed Motteram & Sons Ltd. in that year.
+Another son, Philip Motteram, after graduating with a Bachelor of Engineering degree at the University of Adelaide, joined the company in 1919.

+Motteram's slogan was "Progress", and his factories, which employed 130 people in 1927, worked in excellent conditions.
+Some of the employees had gained experience in Europe, and the latest machinery was used to make the biscuits.
+Only a few ingredients were imported, the majority being source in Australia.

-In 1909 Motteram left to start his own company; Williamson continued as E. Williamson & Co. in Waymouth Street; he sold the business to E. Williamson Ltd, a company in which he had no interest, in 1924 – three years before his death.
+Williamson continued as E. Williamson & Co. in Waymouth Street; he sold the business to E. Williamson Ltd, a company in which he had no interest, in 1924 – three years before his death.

-In 1919 Motteram opened his new factory in Grote street near West Terrace.
-The company became Motteram & Sons Ltd. in 1919.
+Cecil Motteram died on 13 June 1943, after which his son Philip became chairman of the firm.

 In 1950 William Arnott Pty.
 Ltd. of Sydney purchased a half share in the company, which in 1952 became known as Arnott Motteram Ltd.

+More acquisitions and mergers took place, for a while including Menz Confectionery, with the company renamed Arnott-Motteram-Menz.
+It later became the Australian Biscuit Company and eventually renamed Arnott's Biscuits.

+Continuing brands

+Motteram's Arrowroot, Coffee, and Bush Biscuits, as well as Menz Yo-Yo biscuits, are still manufactured by Arnott's under their original names.